Manizales: Arts and culture

 The most important cultural events held in the city are the Manizales International Theater Festival, which is one of the major theater events in Latin America created in 1968 by initiative of Carlos Ariel Betancur, and the Manizales Jazz Festival, which gathers jazz musicians from all over the world; both are held annually.

 The Manizales Fair was created in 1951 on the first centenary of the city.
 It began with bullfights and the typical "Manolas" parade (Spanish procession).
 Due to its hospitality, more shows and presentations have been brought into the fair, such as the International Coffee Beauty Pageant which together with the bullfighting season are the main events of the fair.
 Currently the fair includes activities such as horseback riding parades, artisanal fairs, "trova" concerts, other parades, sports, national and international musicians and bands, horse and livestock contests, and cultural shows.
 It is an important celebration in Colombia, as is the Barranquilla Carnival.

 Coffee International Beauty Pageant

 Coffee International Beauty Pageant (from Reinado Internacional del Café) is an international beauty pageant held annually in Manizales as part of the Feria de Manizales, a feast promoting the region known for its flagship product, coffee.

-The current winner is Maydeliana Liyimar Diaz, from Venezuela.
+The current winner is Aleksandra Klepaczka, from Poland.

 The international beauty contest originally began in 1957 and was held every two years (1957, 1959, 1961, 1963) under the name of Continental Queen of Coffee.
 However, to give a wider scope, in 1972 its name was changed to Miss International Queen of Coffee Pageant, thereby increasing the participation of coffee-producing countries from other continents.
 Manizales is the permanent home since its inception.